vectordotdev/vector/CONTRIBUTING.md

 The existence of section 5 of the Apache License is proof that the Apache License is intended to be usable without CLAs.
-Users need for the code to be open source, with all the legal rights that implies, but it is the open source license that provides this.
+Users need for the code to be open-source, with all the legal rights that imply, but it is the open source license that provides this.
 The Apache License provides very generous copyright permissions from contributors, and contributors explicitly grant patent licenses as well.
 These rights are granted to everyone.